 - Choose the bucket that you have configured as a static website.

-Now, This should be enough if you want to host a website for your development usage or a personal website.
+This should be enough if you want to host a website for your development or personal website.

-CloudFront as a CDN for your website which would further optmise the website.
+CloudFront up a CDN for your website which would further optimize the website.